akhilsbehl/akhilsbehl.github.io/source/_posts/2014-02-09-r-textconnections-for-string-io.markdown

 comments: true
 publish: false
 categories:
-- R
+- r
-- textConnection
+- textconnection
-- string IO
+- string io
 ---

 I've used `textConnection` in R for reading from strings.
 Only recently, I realized (duh!) that it may also be used for write functionality much like Python's stringIO module.
 In this post I show some simple examples for how to use this functionality.